Burnets

 (NCBI-index: 287213)

 The Blackthorn Aurora (Rhagades pruni) is a very active small butterfly during the day.
-The forewing is brown-black with the female mainly having a weak green metallic glow.
+The forewing is brown-black, and the female has a weak green metallic glow.
 The hindwing is dark grey.
 The flight time is from June to August in one generation.
 Host plant: Common Heather.
 Dutch name: Bruine metaalvlinder.
 Frisian name: Brúne metal flinter.

 Flying period: